-Dr. Richard Buchholz, Associate Director.
+Dr. Richard Buchholz, Director.
 An animal behaviorist by training, Dr. Buchholz has studied avian reproductive behavior for several decades, while also working with his students to investigate biodiversity and the conservation of a variety of wildlife species, including frogs, salamanders, turtles, bats, tapirs, birds and ants.
-Because of abundant evidence that humans are causing a ‘sixth mass extinction’ he co-founded the CBCR in May 2018.
-He co-edited the first book on behavioral approaches to conservation, chaired the Conservation Committee of the Animal Behavior Society, is an Associate Editor for The Condor: Ornithological Applications, and serves on the Scientific Advisory Committee of the Endangered Species Council.
+Because of abundant evidence that humans are causing a ‘sixth mass extinction’ he co-founded the CBCR in May 2018 as the Center’s Associate Director, becoming Director in 2022.
+He co-edited the first book on behavioral approaches to conservation, chaired the Conservation Committee of the Animal Behavior Society, was Associate Editor for The Condor: Ornithological Applications, and serves on the Scientific Advisory Committee of the Endangered Species Council.
 His research has been funded by the American Museum of Natural History, the US Fish and Wildlife Service, Entergy, the Department of Agriculture, the National Science Foundation, and the National Geographic Society, among others.
 He has directed to completion 11 Masters and Doctoral graduate students, and 13 undergraduate honors thesis students.
 He received his Bachelor of Science degree from the State University of New York at Binghamton, and his Masters’ and Doctoral degrees from the University of Florida.
 He is a Professor in the Department of Biology, at the University of Mississippi.